aditya43/kafka/README.md

 - When we are writing data to a partition or reading data from partition, we are talking to `Leader Replica`.
 - `Leader Replica` and `Follower Replica` work together to get the replication done so that new writes are going to `Follower Replica` and not just be on the `Leader Replica` all the time.
 - This is an automated process.
 By default `replication` is turned `on` in Kafka.

+## Producers:
+- Every component of the Kafka platform that is not a `Kafka Broker` is at bottom either a `Producer`, or a `Consumer`, or both.
+- `Producer` is the one who makes the decision about which `partition` to send each message to, whether to round-robin keyless messages, or to compute the destination partition by hashing the key.
+- In a real sense, partitioning lives in the `Producer`.